 Craft Supplies in Office: 👎🏻

-I mean, I feel like this picture from our office tour says it all – even when I tried to organize everything, it still just wasn’t quite tidy.
+I mean, I feel like this picture says it all - even when I tried to organize everything, it still just wasn't quite tidy.
 As with the other organization issues in our home, I think the whole issue was trying to fit too many items into too little of a space.
 Our office is very small (maybe 50-60 square feet total), so just office supplies are more than enough for the room.

 We finally decided that we needed another area for this earlier this year...and we're in the process of making just that!
 Our craft room (that we've been planning since the spring) is almost done.
 I've been sharing little peeks on our Instagram, and I should have a full tour on the blog in the next month or so.